SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

       - answer: "It is the sale of a security that is not owned by the seller\_or that the seller has borrowed from broker.
 Short selling is motivated by the belief that a security's price will decline, enabling it to be bought back at a lower price to make a profit.\_"
         question: What is securities financing or short selling?
       - answer: >-
-          All the accounts with Snowball Securities are Reg T margin accounts, that is, with facilities of margin financing and securities financing accounts.
+          All the accounts with Snowball X are Reg T margin accounts, that is, with facilities of margin financing and securities financing accounts.
           With deposits equivalent to 3000 US dollars or more, the financing facilities are activated.
         question: How to enter securities financing transactions?
       - answer: "Not all the US stocks are available for securities financing sale.
 In Snowball Securities, a “Financing for short sell” indicator is installed for those stocks which are available for securities financing sale.
 It is shown in the stock page on the data bar.\_If there is no such indicator for one stock, that stock is not available for securities financing sale."
         question: >-